dvorka/mindforger-repository/memory/mindforger/user-documentation.md

     └── notes
 ```
 ## Markdown file <!-- Metadata: type: Note; created: 2018-04-10 10:50:58; reads: 33; read: 2018-05-29 22:55:11; revision: 5; modified: 2018-05-29 22:55:11; -->
-MindForger can be used to edit **single** Markdown file:
+MindForger can be used to edit a **single** Markdown file:

 ```
 mindforger analysis.md
 ```

-If given file exists, then it's opened for edit, else
+If the given file exists, then it's opened for editing, otherwise a
 new Markdown file with this name is **created** and opened.
 ## Markdown directory <!-- Metadata: type: Note; created: 2018-04-10 10:51:14; reads: 26; read: 2018-06-11 23:03:27; revision: 5; modified: 2018-06-11 23:03:27; -->
 You can open **any** directory and MindForger will find
 all Markdown files within the directory and its sub-directories
-and open them for search, navigation and editation:
+and open them for search, navigation and editing:

 ```
-$ mindforger a-github-repository-with-interesting-content
+$ mindforger a-git-repository-with-interesting-content
 ```

 For example, you can find an [interesting Git repository](#markdown-content-and-examples)
 on GitHub or BitBucket, clone it to your machine and open it
-with MindForger to easily find and navigate it.
+with MindForger to easily navigate it.
 # Configuration <!-- Metadata: type: Note; created: 2018-04-30 14:19:30; reads: 48; read: 2018-07-10 07:18:22; revision: 10; modified: 2018-07-10 07:18:22; -->
 MindForger can be configured either from UI: